 But the charging station is only half of the battle.
 EcoFlow also has a variety of portable solar panels that you can unfold anywhere and anytime to power up whatever you need.
 Lightweight and travel-friendly, our panels come in 60W, 110W, 160W, and 400W options and are perfect for the productive camper.

 3. Connect or Disconnect

-It’s also worth planning and checking whether you will have cell phone or internet coverage.
+It’s also worth planning and checking whether you will have mobile phone or internet coverage.
 These days, there are multiple ways of staying connected off the grid.
 Whether in the middle of a forest or a lake, you can achieve a stable internet connection wherever you go.

 The easiest option is to use your smartphone as a hotspot or attach a signal booster to use your phone’s data.
-However, even if you don’t have cell coverage, you can still get a reliable signal with a satellite in most locations.
+However, even if you don’t have mobile coverage, you can still get a reliable signal with a satellite in most locations.

 That said, your way of staying productive may not require an internet connection.
 Before you leave, compile a list of things you need to do that don’t require the internet, and make those your priority while you’re there.
 You’ll be surprised how much you can get done without the constant looming presence of the internet over your shoulder.

 There’s nothing worse than sitting in front of the computer with the best intentions of working only to find yourself staring dumbly at the screen because you don’t know where to start or what you need to accomplish.
 It isn’t such a problem when you have the whole day to work.
 But if you’re minimising your working day to just a few hours, you need to be quick and productive.

 Consider using the last fifteen minutes of each work period to assess what you’ve completed before making a short schedule of what needs doing the following day.